learn-co-students/careers-resume-technical-experience-v-000/README.md

 ### Structure

-In your `technical section/applications built`, the first thing you'll want to mention is the name of your app and a concise 1-2 line summary of your application.
+In your `Technical Experience` section, the first thing you'll want to mention is the name of your app and a concise 1-2 line summary of your application.
 This is the sell so don't be afraid to spice it up a little.

 ### Examples
 Here are some noteworthy examples from Flatiron grads who went on to create their own companies.